 Kissing spine is sometimes referred to as dorsal spinous process impingement syndrome.

-Kissing spine commonly affects multiple vertebrae of the lumbar spine, the area of the spine distal to the ribs.
+Kissing spine commonly affects multiple vertebrae of the thoracic spine, in particular T14- T18.
+This is the area around the anticlinical vertebrae or the area of the spine where the dorsal spinal process change orientation.
+This is also the area under the saddle and the rider.
 However, it can occur along the entire length of a horse’s back.

 This condition is diagnosed by a veterinarian upon radiographic detection of overriding dorsal spinous processes (ORDSP).
-Kissing spine diagnosis has increased significantly in recent years due to the increased use of x-rays.
+Kissing spine diagnosis has increased significantly in recent years due to the increased use of digital radiographs (x-rays).

 Your veterinarian will perform x-rays along the spine to determine whether the vertebrae in the spine are too close or touching.
 When examining an x-ray of the back, veterinarians look for reductions in the space between dorsal spinous processes and changes to the boney areas.